 ALBD was part of the North Carolina Institute for Public Health at the University of North Carolina’s Gillings School of Global Public Health in Chapel Hill, North Carolina, from its inception until February 1, 2014.
 It is now a fiscally-sponsored project of Third Sector New England and continues to be based in Chapel Hill, NC.

-As a leader in the national healthy eating and active living (HEAL) movement, Active Living By Design (ALBD) believes that “walking the talk” is integral to our credibility as an organization and to our integrity as professionals.
+Active Living By Design (ALBD) believes that “walking the talk” is integral to our credibility as an organization and to our integrity as professionals.
 ALBD’s principles, policies, and practices help ensure we present consistent messages and model the changes we are trying to create in the communities and with the clients we serve.
-ALBD posts our principles, policies, and practices regarding active living and healthy on our website, shares them with prospective staff members and partners, regularly assesses individual and organizational commitment to them, and seeks opportunities for continuous improvement.
+ALBD posts our principles, policies, and practices regarding active living and healthy eating on our website, shares them with prospective staff members and partners, regularly assesses individual and organizational commitment to them, and seeks opportunities for continuous improvement.

 - ALBD works with communities to improve health.
 We believe in the power of people to reshape the places where they live and the policies, systems, and environments that define their choices.